-The newsletter design will be developed according to the visual identity, as well as the articles and will be available in HTML and PDF format.
+The newsletter design is developed according to the visual identity, as well as the articles and is available in HTML and PDF format.

-For its drafting, partners will be asked to participate by providing news and reports on their activities within the framework of the project, but also the main results, upcoming events, and other relevant activities.
-Partners will be requested to send their contributions two months in advance to the release of the newsletter.
+For its drafting, partners are asked to participate by providing news and reports on their activities within the framework of the project, but also the main results, upcoming events, and other relevant activities.
+Partners are requested to send their contributions two months in advance to the release of the newsletter.
 The table below presents the time schedule of each newsletter, main contents and schedule for contributions to be sent by project partners.